-At Rayven, we’ve worked with lots of partners to craft and deploy AI + IoT solutions for many organizations across numerous sectors.
+At Rayven, we’ve worked with lots of partners to craft and deploy IoT solutions and Industry 4.0 applications (using our world-leading Dynamix integrated data, AI + IoT platform) for many organizations across numerous sectors.
 Through that process, we’ve learned what does and doesn’t work.

 It might sound obvious but the key thing in all successful AI + IoT projects is data.
 However it’s not about MORE data, it’s about the RIGHT data.